RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Extended Experimental Results and Analysis

-We also observe that SIRA~\citep{SIRA} maintains low ESR across schemes.
-Although its removal rate is relatively high, its average P‑SP scores remain low, limiting its effectiveness.
-In contrast, RLCracker consistently achieves strong performance across all models, delivering high removal rates while preserving high average P‑SP.
+{We also observe that SIRA~\citep{SIRA} maintains low ESR across different schemes.
+Although its removal rate is relatively high, its average P-SP scores remain low, which limits its overall effectiveness.
+Furthermore, its PPL, which exceeds that of the original text, and its GPT score below 5 indicate that the generated text quality is suboptimal.} In contrast, RLCracker consistently achieves strong performance across all models, delivering high removal rates while preserving high average P‑SP.
 When using the same prompt, RLCracker outperforms all baselines, and in some settings even surpasses GPT‑4o in ESR, demonstrating its superior effectiveness.